-Milestone B - Private Utility Markout - Prior to any intrusive investigation work at the Site (i.e. soil borings, monitoring well drilling), a private markout is to be conducted at the Site to confirm the location of the steam lines, the sanitary sewer lines, and the storm water sewer lines as well as any other obstruction or underground utility present in the vicinity of the powerhouse and the former powerhouse UST field.
+Milestone B - Private Utility Markout - Prior to any intrusive investigation work at the Site (i.e. soil borings, monitoring well drilling), a private markout is to be conducted at the Site (and/or off-site location where intrusive activities will be conducted) to confirm the location of any obstruction or underground utility present in the vicinity of the proposed intrusive activity locations.
 The locations of the identified features should be marked with white paint on the asphalt areas and white flags in grassy areas.
 A report shall be provided with an explanation of the identified features.
 The identified features should be included in the site survey described in Milestone G.

 Milestone C - Soil Boring Investigation - In an effort to fully investigate the impact to the soil media, a series of soil borings is being proposed.
-Specifically, the activities include the completion of 21 soil borings (B-1 through B-21) utilizing a direct push sampling approach (e.g., Geoprobe®).
+Specifically, the activities include the completion of seven (7) soil borings (SB-22 through SB-28) utilizing a direct push sampling approach (e.g., Geoprobe®).
 Specifics on the proposed investigation are provided below: